yoyoyonono/killergame/design/design.md

   * The Killers cannot directly kill the playboy.
 * Influencer:
   * During the day, they can choose to activate **Make Me Famous** and be confirmed as a civilian.
-* Undercover:
-  * Pretends to be a killer to try and sabotage them.

 ### Superpowers

 * Detective:
   * Every night, they can choose one player to see whether they are good or bad.
+    * Note that this can be affected by the Surgeon Killer's ability.
 * Guard:
   * Every night, they can choose one player to guard.
     * They cannot guard the same person twice in a row.